lschmelzeisen/dotfiles-old/README.md

 ### vim

-After first installation and everytime the plugin section in [vimrc](vimrc) is changed `:PlugInstall` has to be executed in vim.
+After first installation and everytime the plugin section in [vimrc](vimrc) is changed `:PlugInstall` has to be executed in vim as root (because other users can't write to `/usr/share/vim/vimfiles/plugged`).

 ### xfce4-terminal